moneroexamples/openmonero/README.md

 cd monero/

+# checkout last monero version
+git checkout -b v0.10.3.1

 make
 ```

 #### Compilation of the Open Monero (don't run it yet)

-Once Monero was downloaed and compiled, we can download Open Monero and compile it.
+Once Monero was downloaded and compiled, we can download Open Monero and compile it.
 In fact we could postpone compilation to later, but
 we can just do it now, to see if it compiles.
 But don't run it yet.
 It will not
 work without database, setup frontend, and synced and running monero blockchain.